EMDR Phase 2: A Clear Guide to the Preparation Process

 The purpose of Phase 2: Preparation is to set you up for success with EMDR therapy.
 During this phase, you’ll be learning about how EMDR works!
 I explain EMDR’s underlying theory, Adaptive Information Processing Model, typical reactions I see with my clients, and most importantly - we make sure you have some calming and grounding tools to use during and in between sessions (if needed).
 If you’re particularly nervous about EMDR Therapy, we can use the FLASH protocol prior to the standard protocol to bring down the temperature.

 A lot of people have questions about what an EMDR session is like - so I go into that as well.
 Most importantly, it is the time for you to ask questions and feel fully informed before we move on to actually processing memories.
+The most important thing to remember about this phase is that it takes as long as it takes!
+We don’t move to the next phase unless and until you feel ready.

 emdr “stop” signal